 Institute of Welsh Affairs Privacy Notice

-With the new General Data Protection Regulation (GDPR) rules coming into force on 25th May 2018, we wanted to ensure that we clearly explain why and when we collect personal information about people who visit our website and those of our third party service providers, how we use it, the conditions under which we may share it with others and how we keep it secure.
+The new General Data Protection Regulation (GDPR) rules came into force on 25th May 2018, and we wanted to ensure that we clearly explain why and when we collect personal information about people who visit our website and those of our third party service providers, how we use it, the conditions under which we may share it with others and how we keep it secure.

 Explaining the language we use in this notice

 - ‘IWA’ means The Institute of Welsh Affairs, 56 James St, Cardiff Bay, Cardiff, CF10 5EZ (registered charity 1078435)